KinoKabaret/AXIOM-WebRemote/README.md

 $ quasar dev
 ```

-You can read more about `vue-cli` here: https://github.com/vuejs/vue-cli/tree/dev/docs

 ## Using Downstream

 To use downstream (such as in https://github.com/apertus-open-source-cinema/beta-software/tree/master/software/control_daemon/ ) use the following submodule install command from the root folder of apertus-open-source-cinema/beta-software